iis4u2nv/in-a-jiffy/README.md

 ## Mock-Up

+This application was created using a starter code with a fully functioning Google Books API search engine built with a RESTful API.
+Now it has been converted to be a GraphQL API built with Apollo Server.
+The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API

-Let's start by revisiting the web application's appearance and functionality.
+Here is the web application's appearance and functionality.

 As you can see in the following animation, a user can type a search term (in this case, "star wars") in a search box and the results appear: